Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             genome annotations.
 If multiple transcipts overlap the same gene, this function will merge these transcript into a long one.
+      --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
+                            If the TEX+/- libraries can be provided, please assign the name of TEX+/- library.
+The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
+                            r):replicate_id(alphabet):strand(+ or -).
+If multiple
+                            wig files need to be assigned, please use space to separate the wig files.
+For example,
+                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+      --frag_libs FRAG_LIBS [FRAG_LIBS ...], -fl FRAG_LIBS [FRAG_LIBS ...]
+                            If the fragmented (or conventional) libraries can be provided, please assign the name of fragmented library.
+The format is: wig_file_path:fragmented(frag)
+                            :condition_id(integer):replicate_id(alphabet):strand(+
+                            or -).
+If multiple wig files need to be assigned, please use space to separate the wig files.
+For example, $WIG_PATH_1:frag:1:a:+
+                            $WIG_PATH_2:frag:1:a:-.
+      --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
+                            This value (for TEX+/- libraries) is the minimal number of replicates that a transcript has to be detected.
+The format is
+                            $NUMBERofCONDITION_$NUMBERofREPLICATED.
+If different
+                            --replicate_tex values need to be assigned to different conditions, please use space to separate them.
+For example, 1_2 2_2 3_3.
+It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+In number 3 condition, --replcate_tex is
+                            3. For assigning the same --replicate_tex to all conditions, just use like all_1 (--replicate_tex is 1
+                            in all conditions).
+Default is all_1.
+      --replicate_frag REPLICATE_FRAG [REPLICATE_FRAG ...], -rf REPLICATE_FRAG [REPLICATE_FRAG ...]
+                            The meaning and input type is the same to --replicates_tex.
+This value is for fragmented (or conventional) libraries.
+      --tex_notex TEX_NOTEX, -te TEX_NOTEX
+                            If the libraries of TEX+/- need to be provided, please assign this value as well.
+This value is that a transcript should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            Please assign 1 or 2.
+Default is 1.

+    additional arguments:
       --length LENGTH, -l LENGTH
                             The minimum length of the transcript after modifying by genome annotation.
 If --annotation_files is